 Diagnosing a 403 Forbidden Error

-403 Forbidden Error can typically occur in one of two scenarios:
+This typically occurs in one of two scenarios:

 - The requested content is strictly forbidden for all clients, regardless of authorization.
-This can occur when attempting to access an invalid or forbidden URL that has been explicitly restricted by the web server software.
-For example,
+This occurs when attempting to access an invalid or forbidden URL that the web server software has restricted.
+For example, Apache servers return a 403 Forbidden Error when a client tries to access a URL corresponding to a file system directory.

 Troubleshooting on the Client-Side